 Apple cider/Cider vinegar

 Many ham glazes include a little orange zest as one of the spices.
-The aromatic citrus oil that the zest provides enhances the fruity sweetness from honey or brown sugar and is a good addition to clove and other sweet spices.
+The aromatic citrus oil that the zest provides enhances the fruity sweetness of honey or brown sugar and is a good addition to clove and other sweet spices.

 Allspice is the main spice in Jamaican jerk seasoning and does an excellent job of enhancing pork.
 Its camphoraceous qualities cut through pork’s fattiness.
 Allspice also pairs well with the sweetness of a glaze and with most of the other spices that usually get used on ham.